Child Custody Lawyer San Diego

 The Law Office of Renkin & Associates handles child custody issues and disputes throughout San Diego County.
 The attorneys in our Family Law practice are experienced in these types of cases, and they will actively listen to your needs.
 They help you face the tough decisions, answer your questions, and prepare you for every step of the mediation process that lies ahead.
 The more prepared you are when it comes to family law mediation, the better chance you’ll have of getting a great outcome for your children.

 Understanding how child custody works can be a good first step in getting prepared for the mediation process.
+Here are some things to keep in mind during negotiations and court proceedings.

 There are two types of custody: